A Machine Learning Enabled MDO for Bio-Inspired Autonomous Underwater Gliders: Numerical results

 A convergence of the Pareto set is achieved after nine iterations, for a total budget of 578 low-fidelity and 193 high-fidelity evaluations.
 The progressive stabilization of the non-dominated set can be observed in Fig.~\ref{fig:pareto}, together with the reduction of the associated uncertainty bands.
 In the figure, the predicted Pareto solutions are shown together with a local uncertainty representation in the objective plane: at each Pareto point, an ellipse is drawn with axes equal to the predicted uncertainty of $W^*_{\text{empty}}$ (horizontal axis) and $E_{\max}$ (vertical axis).
 At the final iteration, the maximum uncertainty associated with the predicted Pareto front, for both objectives, falls below $3\%$ when normalized by the range of the corresponding objective values computed over the predicted Pareto set at the same iteration.
 This indicates that the relative ranking of non-dominated solutions is supported by sufficiently narrow uncertainty levels.

 The baseline configuration (yellow cross in Fig.~\ref{fig:pareto}) lies well inside the dominated region of the final Pareto set.
 The selected optimal solution (star at the final iteration) achieves a $14.7\%$ increase in maximum hydrodynamic efficiency and a $12.8\%$ reduction in empty weight with respect to the baseline configuration, while satisfying all structural, hydrostatic, geometric, payload, and surfacing-buoyancy constraints.
 Finally, Fig.~\ref{fig:optimum} (left) compares the polars of the original and optimized AUG, while Fig.~\ref{fig:optimum} (right) highlights the geometric differences between the baseline and optimized configurations, including the corresponding pressure-hull arrangements.
+The main performance metrics of the baseline and selected optimal configurations are summarized in Tab.~\ref{tab:comparison}.

 A detailed hydrodynamic interpretation of the optimized configuration and its further verification are discussed in the following subsection.